Tutorial: Connect an App Service app to SQL Database on behalf of the signed-in user

 Note

-This code change doesn't work locally.
-For more information, see How do I debug locally when using App Service authentication?.
+This code doesn't work locally.
+For more information and alternatives for local debugging, see Debug locally when you use App Service authentication.

 6. Publish your changes